treigerm/honours/preprocessing/README.md

             ...
 ```

+Our complete preprocessing workflow is as follows:

+1. Split each WSI (`.svs` files) into tiles (`.tiff` files) and filter out background tiles
+2. Create CSV which stores information about tiles
+3. Split CSV into training, validation and testing set

 All Python files are command line scripts.
 For usage information of each script
 you can run `./{SCRIPT_NAME} --help`.

-1. Split WSI and filter tiles
-2. Create CSV
-3. Split CSV into training, validation and testing

 ## Split WSI and filter tiles